sfeir-open-source/sfeir-school-rxjs/exercises/0-Intro/README.md

 1. Replace in main.ts the import of `solution` by `code`
 1. Remove `declare` for the function `getModuleMasses`, `getRequiredFuel`, `getTotalRequiredFuel`
-1. Impmlement the functions
+1. Implement the functions

 ## getModuleMasses

 You should return the list of number of the file data.txt and transform it to numbers.
+You should use `readInputFile` for this method

 ## getRequiredFuel